canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 ## Centralized vs Distributed

 Centralized version control systems need a server in place to operate.
-To check a file, view the history of a file or perform any other operation you need to communicate to a server.
+To version control a file, view the history of a file or perform any other operation you need to communicate to a server.

 But, distributed version control systems don't need a server.
 Each operation is performed in a local copy of the project.
 And you could choose to sync your local copy with a server later on. _Have you guest which one belongs to each category?_ TFS is a centralized version control system and Git a distributed one.<sup>[1]</sup>